 I do not add or change a thing because it is PERFECT!
 Below I just provided some pictures and notes from my experience with cooking this recipe.

 The original recipe calls for either canned or fresh tomatoes.
-I have never tried using fresh tomatoes because the cans are just so much easier.
+I have never tried using fresh tomatoes because the cans are just so much easier, plus we have recently been looking out for the Best Can Opener and have finally bought one so we’re eager to use it.
 Maybe this summer I will give it a try though.
 You could also use actual red wine rather than cooking wine.
 I just can’t keep red wine in the house for very long (tehe).
 You might need to hit the spice aisle for some of the other ingredients, but they will last you a super long time and it’s always fun to add spices to your cabinet.
 You could also always use fresh herbs, but I think the dry herbs provide great flavor as well.

 I prefer a creamy sauce so I blend all the ingredients besides the garlic, crushed red pepper, and olive oil in my blender on high for a few seconds.
 If you want a chunky sauce only pulse the ingredients for a few seconds on low.